-The Garrett Infinium LS (Land & Sea) was introduced in 2002 and is now discontinued, replaced by the Garrett ATX.
+The Garrett Infinium LS (Land & Sea) was introduced in 2002 and was discontinued in 2015, replaced by the Garrett ATX.
 I have a particular interest in the Infinium.
-I am a metal detecting fanatic, and one thing I want to see is better technology, and I believe the best way to get that is through good old competition.
+I am a metal detecting fanatic and one thing I want to see is better technology.
+I believe the best way to get that is through good old competition.
 Although Minelab makes fantastic ground balancing pulse induction metal detectors (the SG/GP series) I was frustrated by the fact that the U.S. manufacturers were bringing nothing to the table to compete.
 It seemed to me they had totally ceded that portion of the market to Minelab.

 I was therefore very happy when I was contacted by Garrett Electronics Engineer Brent Weaver about testing a new metal detector prototype in Alaska.
 The prototype was the soon to be Garrett Infinium LS.
 Brent wanted to know where we could go where there was really bad ground mineralization so that he could test the unit.
 We took the unit to the Petersville district north of Anchorage, where there is both highly mineralized bedrock and some very nasty graphitic slate hot rocks.
 The Infinium handled both with ease.